After reading Chris Penner's blog post on Conway's Game

 Now that we have switched over to Idris we need to rewrite our

-type.
+Store type.
 We also need to make it to work with

 data Store : (Type -> Type) -> Type -> Type -> Type where

-MkStore : rep -> f a -> Store f rep a
+MkStore : rep -> f a -> Store f rep aThis version of Store contains our current index (now

-) and our Representable
+called rep) and our Representable type

-.
+f a.
 We no longer have a query function.
 Instead we are

 going to store our state as data in the

-and then use the index
+Representable Functor and then use the index

 function to query it.

-We then need to rewrite our API using index
+We then need to rewrite our API using index and

-are all used for querying data so they will defined
+extract are all used for querying data so they will defined

-is used for modifying our
+using index. extend is used for modifying our

-query so we know we will need to use tabulate
+query so we know we will need to use tabulate.

 pos : Store f rep a -> rep